hyperledger/fabric-sdk-java/README.md

 # Java SDK for Hyperledger Fabric 1.0
 Welcome to Java SDK for Hyperledger project.
+The SDK helps facilitate Java applications to manage the lifecycle of Hyperledger channels  (*often referred to as chains*) and user chaincode.
+The SDK also provides a means to execute user chaincode, query blocks and transactions on the chain, and monitor events on the chain.

+THe SDK acts on behave of a particular User which is defined by the embedding application through the implementation of the SDK's `User` interface.

+Note, the SDK does ***not*** provide a means of persistence for the application defined channels and user artifacts on the client.
+This is left for the embedding application to best manage.

+The SDK also provides a client for Hyperledger's certificate authority.
+The SDK is however not dependent on this particular implementation of a certificate authority.
+Other Certificate authority's maybe use by implementing the SDK's `Enrollment` interface.

-This is a summary of steps required to get you started with building and using the Java SDK.
+ This provides a summary of steps required to get you started with building and using the Java SDK.
  Please note that this is not the API documentation or a tutorial for the SDK, this will only help you familiarize to get started with the SDK if you are new in this domain.

- The 1.0 sdk is currently under development and the api is still subject to change.
-It is likely any code depending on this 1.0 version `preview` many need updating with subsequent updates of this sdk.
+ The 1.0 sdk is currently under development and the ***API is still subject to change****.
+It is likely any code depending on this 1.0 version `preview` may need updating with subsequent updates of the SDK.

 ## Valid builds of Fabric and Fabric-ca